digitaltembo/readings/_posts/2014-01-01-The-Fellowship-of-the-Ring-(The-Lord-of-the-Rings,-#1).md

 ---
-title: "The Fellowship of the Ring (The Lord of the Rings, #1)"
+title: "The Fellowship of the Ring"
+subtitle: "(The Lord of the Rings, #1)"
 author: J.R.R.
 Tolkien
 authorSort: Tolkien, J.R.R.
 pageCount: 398